 Is that despite him never having a happy meal, he's very happy.

-Yeah, because uh Uncle Sean buys them, buys out every every uh what do I get him?
+Yeah, because Uncle Sean buys out every, what do I get them, fire engine in the place.

-Okay, you bought out most of Target, but that was you know, a few years ago.
+Okay, you bought out most of Target, but that was, you know, a few years ago.

 You have to do that every year to be considered Uncle Sean.

-Yeah, I'll do it again anybody.
+Yeah, I'll do it again anytime you want.

-I'll take that guy I'm not gonna sit there with you as you turn over every choo choo train in the store because you can't make up your mind.
+I'm not going to sit there with you as you turn over every choo-choo train in the store because you can't make up your mind.

-Uh I am a price-wise shopper.
+I am a price-wise shopper.

-So that's the time limit.
+So that's the time limit, 30 minutes.

-I threw 'em all in.
+And I threw them all in.

-I said, take 'em all home.
+I said, take them all home.

 He can decide.